Corey’s Williamsburg Kitchen Renovation — Sweetened!

 Thomas’s team introduced us to their design/build approach and though I had no experience with the model, it became clear we would be working very closely to get the space just the way we wanted it.
 But what was that, exactly?
 Aside from being slight on storage and functionality, our complaint was that the kitchen was generic, so looking to the neighborhood for inspiration, we envisioned a design that embraced the industrial history of the area without being too rustic.
 We also wanted to maximize the space by creating a more open floor plan.
 Through conversations with the design team, we zeroed in on a classic palette incorporating white, gray, brown, charcoal, black, etc.

 Palette aside, there was little hope of gaining storage or making the space feel more open without a pretty drastic change to the layout.
 Thomas and his team walked us through possible reconfigurations; we entertained the idea of installing an island or lengthening the counter, but because of the central placement of the sink and dishwasher, the only way to address the problem was to relocate both.
 Cue the plumber.
 The upside?
 We were able to position the sink in front of the window (where it probably should have been in the first place?) and create a longer countertop surface as well as additional storage both above and below.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 They say the devil is in the details and we learned this firsthand once the floor plan had been chosen and the time came to fill it.
 We have an admittedly eclectic style so the conversations about materials were lengthy and the direction of the design changed a few times.
 We went in knowing we liked metal, glass, tile and wood because they suggested the “industrial” feel we liked, but it was most important that we assembled comfortable and clean materials.
 We knew we wanted appliances that would allow for entertaining and easy food prep and a look that would match, so a lot of time was spent narrowing down the colors of the tile and millwork and countertop and shopping for new appliances.

 As part of the design/build process, we were able to combine an IKEA pre-built cabinet base system with custom doors, buffed and polished to create a bespoke look – a color that did not exist before we requested it!
 We finished the cabinetry with hardware from Anthropologie and found the backsplash tile at Nemo Tile.
 Thomas added open shelving repurposed from wood that his team sourced, and complemented the look with a decorative but spare hanging pendant from ABC Carpet and Home.
-The dishwasher, range, and fridge are all Viking.
+The dishwasher, range, and fridge are all Appliances Connection.
 We found the table and benches at ABC Home before we bought this place and love how they work here.

 There are many things about the design that I love, and each component is like a puzzle piece that connects to a memory.
 The feature that I still find the most exciting is the countertop.
 Once we knew we’d be relocating the sink, and nearly doubling the counter surface area in the process, I knew it was critical to choose the right material as it would be prominently featured.
 Thomas had shown us a space they were finishing with a soapstone countertop and we inquired about the possibility of doing that in our space.
 They were more than willing to help us make that work and took us out to their supplier’s stoneyard to look at slabs.
 While there, we saw the integrated countertop/sink configuration on display and were sold.
 We also opted for a “waterfall” edge which helped distinguish the kitchen/dining areas.